ROCm/rocPRIM/README.md

 #### Manual

-Assuming the user has 2 GPUs from the gfx900 family and they are the first devices enumerated by the system one may specify during configuration `-D AMDGPU_TEST_TARGETS=gfx900` stating only one family will be tested.
+Assuming you have two GPUs from the gfx900 family and they are the first devices enumerated by the system, you can use `-D AMDGPU_TEST_TARGETS=gfx900` during configuration to specify that only one family will be tested.
 Leaving this var empty (default) results in targeting the default device in the system.
-To let CMake know there are 2 GPUs that should be targeted, one has to feed CTest a JSON file via the `--resource-spec-file <path_to_file>` flag.
+To let CMake know there are two GPUs that should be targeted, you have to provide a `JSON` file to CTest via the `--resource-spec-file <path_to_file>` flag.
 For example:

 ```json
 {